-As we look ahead to the holidays and the new year, and, we hope, 2021 sees a return to normal, it is time to start thinking about how the family unit can continue to grow and learn together.
-It is also the case that the holidays remind us of how fortunate we are and how we can help those in need of assistance.
-Volunteering is one of the most valuable things a person can do, not just for the people that you are helping, but for yourself.
-It is an experience that connects you with your community, that gives you the sense of well-being that comes from contributing towards something greater than yourself, and gives you the knowledge that you have helped to make someone’s life a brighter place to be.
+As we look ahead to the holidays and the new year and hope 2021 sees a return to normal, it is time to start thinking about how the family unit can continue to grow and learn together.
+It is also the case that the holidays remind us of how fortunate we are and how we can help those in need.
+Volunteering is one of the most valuable things a person can do, not just for the people you are helping but also for yourself.
+It is an experience that connects you with your community, giving you the sense of well-being that comes from contributing towards something greater than yourself, and that gives you the knowledge that you have helped make someone’s life a brighter place to be.
 It is also one of the most rewarding activities that you can do as a family.

-Nonprofit organization Dorchester Habitat for Humanity in Summerville, South Carolina is the perfect example of a community project with a clear mission statement, an excellent track record, and a range of ways for volunteers to contribute.
-They build affordable homes for local residents in need, and also help with repair efforts.
-They have built 67 homes to date with more than 180 residents of Dorchester County benefiting from their construction work, and here are a few of the ways that you can turn helping your community into a family activity.
+Nonprofit organization Dorchester Habitat for Humanity in Summerville, South Carolina, is the perfect example of a community project with a clear mission statement, an excellent track record, and a range of ways for volunteers to contribute.
+They build affordable homes for residents in need and also help with repair efforts.
+They have built 67 homes to date, with more than 180 residents of Dorchester County benefiting from their construction work, and here are a few of the ways that you can turn helping your community into a family activity.

 The first is the most active option: volunteering together on a construction project.
 Now, of course, there are some restrictions on a construction site, so this may not be the perfect fit if you’re looking for an activity for the little ones.
 Still, people over 16 are allowed on-site and are permitted to participate in some kinds of construction work.
-For those aged 18 or above, this is a great way to engage in some physical activity with a positive goal.
+This is a great way for those aged 18 or above to engage in some physical activity with a positive goal.
 If you want your family to be a part of making a family’s life better, this is the kind of activity that directly helps those in need in a tremendously powerful way.

 Have A Clear-Out Together

 It’s important to remember that the holidays are about giving as much as they are about receiving.
-There is no better way to educate your children on how powerful the act of giving can be by showing them how they can turn unused or gently used items into a charitable donation.
+There is no better way to educate your children on how powerful the act of giving can be by showing them how they can turn unused or gently used items into charitable donations.
 Charitable organization Dorchester Habitat for Humanity’s ReStore is their home improvement outlet, where businesses and individuals can shop for inexpensive materials, appliances, and more, and where they know that the money they spend goes towards helping construct new homes for those who need them.
 You can also volunteer your time to work at the ReStore, whether that’s helping in customer service, repairing items, organizing inventory, or creating fantastic DIY projects and displays.
-You will be teaching your children a valuable message about our environmental responsibilities, and how seemingly small acts, such as donating an item, can improve the lives of others.
+You will be teaching your children a valuable message about our environmental responsibilities and how seemingly small acts, such as donating an item, can improve others’ lives.

 Consider Giving Money To Show The Benefits Of Charity

 There are also options for donating funds directly if giving your time is going to be an issue.
-If you want to give a small donation, perhaps as a gift, you can join the Carpenters Club a monthly fee of $12 or more that goes towards each new home build.
+If you want to give a small donation, perhaps as a gift, you can join the Carpenters Club for a monthly fee of $12 or more towards each new home build.
 The real reward for this donation is not a welcome gift.
-It comes with an invitation to celebrate the completion of the build at the Dedication and Key-Presentation Ceremony for each completed home.
-You will also have the opportunity to meet the partner family of each home and take a tour around the neighborhood.
+It comes with an invitation to celebrate the build’s completion at the Dedication and Key-Presentation Ceremony for each completed home.
+You will also have the opportunity to meet each home’s partner family and take a tour around the neighborhood.
 If you are thinking about how to gift your family members with something that enriches their lives, with an experience that takes them outside their own day today, this can show them how direct the effects of charity can be.
 They will see that they haven’t just given a forgettable gift.
 They will have helped provide a family with a home.